-The Fund is actively managed in order to invest in companies with an attractive risk and return profile according to a systematic investment process, where index divergence limits are used.
-The composition of the investments of the Fund may therefore vary materially from that of the index.
+The Fund is actively managed in order to invest in companies with an attractive risk and return profile according to a thorough company analysis, whereby index divergence limits are applied.
 The index is representative of the investment universe.
 The Fund may invest in securities that are not part of the index.
-The share selection process of the Fund is driven by the analysis of fundamental and behavioural data and comprises the integration of ESG factors.